Tatte Bakery & Café: Current locations

-Tatte's 24 Boston area stores are located in Arlington, Boston, Brookline, Cambridge, Newton, and Wellesley.
+Tatte's 28 Boston area stores are located in Arlington, Belmont, Boston, Brookline, Burlington, Cambridge, Hingham, Lexington, Newton, Somerville, and Wellesley.
 Tatte also has locations on the campuses of three universities in the city of Boston: Berklee College of Music, Emerson College, and Northeastern University.

 Tatte's Washington, D.C. area stores include locations in West End, Dupont Circle, and Foggy Bottom, as well as Bethesda and Arlington.
-As of September 2024, Tatte has 14 locations in Washington, D.C. and nearby suburbs.
+As of September 2024, Tatte has 21 locations in Washington, D.C. and nearby suburbs.

+Tatte's New York Metropolitan area locations include Gramercy Park, Garden City, Paramus, Morristown, Ridgewood, and an upcoming location in Darien.